 The Great Synthesis of yoga is the Great Summation or the Great Gathering of the teachings on yoga.
 It is the Great Integration, Compilation, or Unification of the teachings on yoga.

 These yogic practices are universal and complement all faiths and religions.
 They help us to do what we are already doing, and better.
 Remember, things go better with yoga!

 One of the most important things for achieving union with God is the correct understanding of the words 'I AM'.

 'I AM' means 'God in me is,' or 'the Presence of God in me is.'
-An understanding of this Presence of Love will follow.
-An Understanding of this Presence of Love is one of the main keys to understanding true yoga.
+An understanding of this Presence of will follow.

 The Magic Presence of Love -- The Beloved Presence of Love -- The Mighty I AM Presence -- Our Real Self -- Our Divine Self -- Our Oversoul